vlmaier/vlmaier.github.io/about.md

 {{ badges | markdownify }}
 </div>

-*Backend development*
+**Backend development**

 - Specification and development of product features; mainly as a set of REST-APIs
 - Development of multiple services communicating with each other via REST-API or messaging queue
 - Transformation of a monolithic Spring application to a Spring Boot application
-- Upgrade of Swagger API documentation from version 1.2 to 2.0 and OpenAPI 3.0
+- Upgrade of Swagger API documentation from version v1.2 to v2.0 and OpenAPI v3.0
-- Switch of data management of all customer sensitive data from NFS to S3 storage
+- Executing a complete switch of data management of all customer sensitive data from NFS to S3 storage
 - Refactoring and maintenance of existing code base and architecture
 - Documentation and quality assurance of developed solutions
 - Development and maintenance of CI pipelines